carib/restuck/README.md

 ##### Planned
 So, I know that this algorithm isn't returning the absolute most-efficient path from A to B. I mean, look at the second image above.
 Clearly, there are some wasted steps in there and it's crutching pretty heavily on the walls.

 Cleaning that path up is first thing on my task list.
-To start, I'll be testing a few optimizations I've read about like [Jump Point Search](https://en.wikipedia.org/wiki/Jump_point_search), for example, looks very promising for my needs since I don't have variable terrain costs weighing down movement.
+To start, I'll be testing a few optimizations I've read about.
+For example, [Jump Point Search](https://en.wikipedia.org/wiki/Jump_point_search) looks very promising for my needs since I don't have variable terrain costs weighing down movement.

 I'd also like to experiment with different map representations.
 And once I can wrap my head around it a bit tighter, I plan on trying out a [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) which should speed things up quite a bit.